Healthy Watermelon Peperomia (Peperomia argyreia) in bright indirect, also known as Watermelon Peperomia

 🧩Easy Difficulty ☀️Bright Indirect ⚠️Pet Safe

-Watermelon Peperomia grows best in bright indirect light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Watermelon Peperomia stays happiest in bright indirect light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Watermelon Peperomia Quick Facts